 Mineral resources are subdivided, in order of increasing geological confidence, into Inferred, Indicated, and Measured categories.
 An Inferred Mineral Resource has a lower level of confidence than that applied to an Indicated Mineral Resource.
+An Indicated Mineral Resource has a higher level of confidence than an Inferred Mineral Resource but a lower level of confidence than a Measured Mineral Resource.
 A Measured Mineral Resource provides the highest level of confidence.

-A "Mineral Resource" is a concentration or occurrence of diamonds, natural solid inorganic material, or natural solid fossilized organic material including base and precious metals, coal, and industrial minerals in or on the Earth's crust in such form and quantity and of such a grade or quality that it has a reasonable prospect for economic extraction.
-The location, quantity, grade, geological characteristics, and continuity of a Mineral Resource are known, estimated, or interpreted from specific geological evidence and knowledge.
+A "Mineral Resource" is a concentration or occurrence of solid material of economic interest in or on the Earth's crust referring to such items as diamonds, natural solid inorganic material, or natural solid fossilized organic material including base and precious metals, coal, and industrial minerals in or on the Earth's crust in such form and quantity and of such a grade or quality that there are reasonable prospects for eventual economic extraction.
+The location, quantity, grade or quality, geological characteristics, and continuity of a Mineral Resource are known, estimated, or interpreted from specific geological evidence and knowledge, including sampling.